-Harassment and illegal eviction (threatened homelessness): recorded when an individual seeking advice has informed CA that they have been the victim of harassing behaviour and/or the client has informed CA that the landlord has used the threat of illegal eviction as a harassing tool;

-Harassment and illegal eviction (actual homelessness): recorded when a client has informed CA that they have been illegally evicted and when a client has informed CA of harassment pre- or post-eviction; and harassment, that might not strictly speaking constitute an offence under the Act.
-Limited information is available on what conditions would constitute a case to be recorded under this measure.
-However, the advice is being given by trained housing law advisors, and this provides some reassurance that the figures recorded under this measure reflect the legal definitions of the Act.

-Illegal eviction: logged where an individual seeking advice has told CA that they have been illegally evicted.
+- Harassment and illegal eviction (threatened homelessness): recorded when an individual seeking advice has informed CA that they have been the victim of harassing behaviour and/or the client has informed CA that the landlord has used the threat of illegal eviction as a harassing tool; - Harassment and illegal eviction (actual homelessness): recorded when a client has informed CA that they have been illegally evicted and when a client has informed CA of harassment pre- or post-eviction; and - Illegal eviction: logged where an individual seeking advice has told CA that they have been illegally evicted.

-All three of these measures are relevant to the aim of this project.
-The measure 'Harassment and illegal eviction (threatened homelessness)' refers complaints of harassment of the occupant by the landlord, including using the threat of eviction as a harassing tool.
-Here harassment is not clearly defined, therefore there is potential for cases to be recorded as
+All three measures are relevant to the aim of this project.
+The measure 'Harassment and illegal eviction (threatened homelessness)' refers to complaints of harassment of the occupant by the landlord, including using the threat of eviction as a harassing tool.
+Here harassment is not clearly defined, therefore there is potential for cases to be recorded as a harassment, which might not strictly speaking constitute an offence under the Act.